- About Us

 When you’ve had water damage in your kitchen, it’s shocking to discover how destructive water is.
 It can crumble sheetrock, stain walls, and ruin floors.
 However, in the kitchen, it is your cabinets that are likely to suffer the most.

-Not only can water mar the finish, it can make them very unstable.
+Not only can water mar the finish, but it can also make them very unstable.
 Almost all kitchen cabinets are made of particle board (manufactured wood products formed with glue.)
 Often a thin layer of wood (veneer) or printed plastic coating makes it look more like solid wood.

 Wet participle board has two dangers.
 First, the wood absorbs the water and starts to swell.
 Second, the water acts as a solvent and dissolves the glue.
 So not only do they look cloudy or stained, they are no longer strong and secure.